sangheestyle/analyze_repo/README.md

 #Analyze Repo

 Representing status of development by analyzing repository.
 You can see some example at the bottom of this page.
+Also, you might want to click [here](http://goo.gl/JYIIoS) to know what is my intention.

 ##What to do
 * Showing 'Who modified which files?'